-Remove the octopus from the water and allow to cool.
+Remove the octopus from the water and allow it to cool.
 Refrigerate for at least 1 hour.
 Cut into bite-size chunks, slicing the legs in 1/2 inch rounds and the head into thin strips.

 Rinse potatoes and clean with a vegetable brush.